zeeshan-shah/pp3/README.md

 #### Test 6: Sort Records

 1. From the main menu, selected "Sort Records."
-2. Chose the sorting option, such as sorting by employee name or department.
+2. Chose the sorting option, such as sorting by employee's first name, last name or age.
 3. Verified that the records were sorted in the selected order.
 4. Took a screenshot of the application's interface showing the sorted records.
 5. No errors or issues were encountered during this test.